State of California Proposal Guidance

 California Model Agreement Terms and Conditions

-If funded, the award will be governed by the following University Terms and Conditions (March 2019) or UTC-319 Agreement Terms and Conditions (Exhibit C).
+If funded, the award will be governed by the current University Terms and Conditions (UTC).
 The award may contain additional Exhibits specific to the needs of the individual project.
+Current and past versions of the UTC are located on the UCOP CMA Templates page.

 Exceptions to the CMA

 The following specific State agencies are not subject to the CMA proposal or award process (See UCOP RPAC Memos RPAC-16-01 and RPAC-17-06).
 All other California State agencies and programs should be using the CMA:

 - California Energy Commission (CEC): EPIC program